vechain/vechain-dapp-kit/README.md

 # vechain-dapp-kit

-VeWorld WalletKit is a typescript library that facilitates seamless interaction between VeChain wallets (veworld, sync 2) and dApps, enhancing user experience and developer convenience.
+VeWorld WalletKit is a typescript library that facilitates seamless interaction between VeChain wallets (veworld, sync2) and dApps, enhancing user experience and developer convenience.

 ## Why ?